geomarb/backend-example/README.md

 ##### [src/models/user.model.js](src/models/user.model.js)

 - create a fake hard coded users data (this will be changed later to get data from the database)
-- create the `findMany` method which will return all users
+- create the `getAll` method which will return all users
 - create the `findById` method which will return one user by the id
 - create the `create` method which will create a new user and return the user with the id
 - create the `update` method which will update the name and/or email of a user and return the updated user